Cajac/picoCTF-Writeups/picoCTF_2022/Cryptography/credstuff.md

 coupleelevator
 ```

-Lets check what line number the user is located at with `grep -n`
+Now we check what line number the user is located at with `grep -n`
 ```
 ┌──(kali㉿kali)-[/picoCTF_2022/Cryptography/Credstuff/leak]
 └─$ grep -n cultiris usernames.txt
 378:cultiris
 ```

-Lets use `cat -n` in a similar fashion the get the corresponding password
+Then we use `cat -n` in a similar fashion the get the corresponding password
 ```
 ┌──(kali㉿kali)-[/picoCTF_2022/Cryptography/Credstuff/leak]
 └─$ cat -n passwords.txt| grep 378